KendricksLCamille/xserver/doc/Xnamespace.md

 How it works
 ---------------

-**XNamespace (XN)** uses the **X Access Control Extension Specification (XACE)** to hook into XLibre's functions.
+**XNamespace (XN)** uses the **X Access Control Extension Specification (XACE)** to hook into the X server's functions.
-So, everytime an XLibre resource is used, it will check if that client is allowed access to a resource.
+Whenever a client tries to access an X server resource, the client's namespace is checked for the correct privileges.
-If it is in the correct namespace with the correct permissions, the resource is available else XN will deny access to that resource.
+If the client is in the correct namespace with the appropriate permissions, access to the resource is granted; otherwise, XN will deny access to that resource.

 Example
 ------------